stefan-niedermann/nextcloud-deck/PRIVACY.md

 - `com.nextcloud.android.sso`

-  Used to connect to the main Nextcloud Android app via the Single Sign On mechanism.
+  Used to connect to the [main Nextcloud Android app](https://github.com/nextcloud/android/) via the [Nextcloud Single Sign On](https://github.com/nextcloud/Android-SingleSignOn/) mechanism.
 This is required not only to import an account but also to synchronize the account with the Nextcloud instance.

 - `android.permission.ACCESS_NETWORK_STATE`